juamms/bfi/README.md

 ```

 With the exception of `Clear`, all of the instructions are matched 1-to-1 to Brainfuck instructions, with `1` as the value for `MoveRight`, `MoveLeft`, `Increment` and `Decrement` when running the program as-is.
-After parsing and optimising, the interpreter calculates jump positions for all `LoopStart` and `LoopEnd` matching tokens so that jumps are processed immediate.
+After parsing and optimising, the interpreter calculates jump positions for all `LoopStart` and `LoopEnd` matching tokens so that jumps are processed immediately.
 The interpreter panics if it finds unbalanced loop tokens.

 ## Current optimisations